RESEARCH PROFILE

 Main research areas

-Research focus areas are thematically focused and established areas that illustrate the university’s research profile and demonstrate the university’s specific expertise in solving societal challenges.
 Researchers from different disciplines come together under the umbrella of a research focus to work on interdisciplinary issues.
-For a research focus to be included in the research map of the German Rectors’ Conference, it must meet certain criteria in terms of third-party funding and publication figures.
+For a research focus to be included in the research map of the German Rectors' Conference, it must fulfill certain criteria with regard to third-party funding and publication figures.

 Coburg University of Applied Sciences is represented on the research map of the German Rectors' Conference with three key research areas: